Troll-Art-Official/OSC-Controller/README.md

   - 2 modes: 4 custom faders with buttons or 16 custom pads
   - 1 permanent fader optimized for master *(but yet fully customizable)*
   - 1 permanent fader optimized for stereo control *(but yet fully customizable)*
+  - 8 buttons with 14 options in total and 11 MIDI outputs.
+Switch between the button modes via the SHIFT button\
+  suggested controls: - loop\
+  - play\
+  - pause
-  - 8 buttons with 12 options in total and 9 MIDI outputs.
-Switch between the button modes via the SHIFT button *(To use the control buttons like 'to start' or 'line up' you have to use a midi to key transformator software like mentioned earlier)*
+  *(To use the control buttons like 'to start' or 'line up' you have to use a midi to key transformator software like mentioned earlier)*
   - customizable appearance with 6 default options *(red, pink, blue, turqeoise, green, yellow)* and a custom option with rgb-faders
   - automaticly adapts to your window size